 - ► CS (frame synchronization input).
 Asserting CS low selects the device.
 When CS is high, data on the SDI pin is ignored.
-If CS is inactive, the SDO output driver is disabled so that multiple SPI devices can share a common SDO pin.
+If CS is inactive, the SDO output driver is disabled, so that multiple SPI devices can share a common SDO pin.
 The CS pin can be tied low to reduce the number of isolated paths required.
 When CS is tied low, there is no frame around the data-words; therefore, the user must be aware of where they are within the frame.
 All data-words with 2 kHz and 16 kHz data rates contain register addresses at the start of each word within the frame.
-Users can resynchronize the interface by holding SDI high for 64 SCLK cycles, followed by a read of any register so that SDI is brought low for the first bit of the following word. - SDI (serial data input pin).
-Data on SDI is clocked into the device on the rising edges of SCLK. - SCLK (clocks data in and out of the device).
+Users can resynchronize the interface by holding SDI high for 64 SCLK cycles, followed by a read of any register so that SDI is brought low for the first bit of the following word. - SDI (serial data input pin): Data on SDI is clocked into the device on the rising edges of SCLK. - SCLK (clocks data in and out of the device).
 SCLK should idle high when CS is high. - SDO (serial data output pin for data readback).
 Data is shifted out on SDO on the falling edges of SCLK.
 The SDO output driver is high-Z when CS is high. - ▶ DRDY (data ready, optional).
 Data ready when low, busy when high.
-Indicates the internal status of the ADAS1000-3/ ADAS1000-4 digital logic.
+Indicates the internal status of the ADAS1000/ADAS1000-1/ADAS1000-2 digital logic.
 It is driven high/busy during reset.
 If data frames are enabled and the frame buffer is empty, this pin is driven busy/high.
 If the frame buffer is full, this pin is driven low/ready.
 If data frames are not enabled, this pin is driven low to indicate that the device is ready to accept register read/write commands.
 When reading packet data, the entire packet must be read to allow the DRDY return back high.
+The host controller must treat the DRDY signal as a level sensitive input.

-Figure 76.
+Figure 79.
 Serial Interface